atifquamar07/atifquamar07.github.io/content/publication/histone/index.md

 publication_types:
 - '1'
 abstract: ''
-publication: 'Accepted at the Workshop on Multi-modal Foundation Models and Large Language Models for Life Sciences at NeurIPS 2025'
+publication: 'Accepted at the Multi-modal Foundation Models and Large Language Models for Life Sciences workshop at NeurIPS 2025'
 ---